-We all know Google Adsense is one of the best recurring monetization network for any blog or website.
-I started blogging in 2008, and implemented Adsense on ShoutMeLoud in 2009.
+We all know Google Adsense is one of the best recurring monetization networks for any blog or website.
+I started blogging in 2008 and implemented Adsense on ShoutMeLoud in 2009.
 If you have read my earlier article on how I make money with ShoutMeLoud, you would know, I never focused on Adsense as my main source of online income.
 I have earned more with Affiliate marketing, services, and till the date: AdSense is just a small part of my online income.

-It’s 2013 now, and I wanted to share my AdSense earning report for last 5 years.
-I believe, this will be helpful for many to figure out, if they can actually rely on Adsense for their online income or not.
+It’s 2013 now, and I wanted to share my AdSense earning report for last five years.
+I believe, this will be helpful for many to figure out if they can rely on Adsense for their online income or not.
 Before I share my Adsense earnings report, do remember:

 - This report includes all the blogs in my network.

 4 Year Adsense earnings

 If you are new to Adsense, you can refer to Adsense guide, and learn how to create an Adsense account.
 My AdSense journey started from January 2009, and I received my first payment in the first week of May 2009.
 It was $179.77, and honestly I can’t share the joy I had when I was holding my first Adsense cheque.

 I’m sharing Adsense income for every year from 2009-2012: